 Molecular biology techniques

-Types of treatment depend on the type of cancer and how advanced it is.
-Depending on the cancer patient can have a combination of treatment such as
+The type of treatment depends on the type of cancer and how advanced it is.
+Depending on cancer, a patient can have a combination of treatments such as:

-Based on their ability to undergoes metastasis, tumours can either be cancerous or non-cancerous and are classified into three types:
+Based on their ability to undergo metastasis, tumours can either be cancerous or non-cancerous and are classified into three types:

-This type of tumour is localized to a particular location in the body.
-Because of this, it doesn't spread to the other body parts and due to this reason, it is not that much harmful.
-This tumour occurs in the region like the brain and sometimes they turn fatal also.
-Surgery is one of the most common because we can remove benign tumours.
+This type of tumour is localized to a particular location in the body so it doesn't spread to the other body parts, and due to this reason, it is not that harmful.
+This tumour occurs in regions like the brain, and sometimes they turn fatal also.
+Surgery is one of the most common treatments to remove benign tumours.

-Malignant tumours are known to be cancerous which shows that it has a tendency to grow quickly to other tissues of the body.
-As it has its high metastasis property, and it grows frequently into the bloodstream and there they form secondary tumours across different sites in the body part.
+Malignant tumours are known to be cancerous, which shows that they tend to grow quickly to other tissues of the body.
+This tumour has high metastasis properties, and it grows frequently into the bloodstream, and from there it can form secondary tumours across different sites in the body part.

-Q1.
-What are the methods of Cancer Detection?
-Describe the approaches for the Treatment of Cancer?
+1. What are the methods of cancer detection?
+Describe the approaches for the treatment of cancer.

-The methods of cancer detection and diagnosis are as follows.
+The methods of cancer detection and diagnosis are as follows:

-The common approaches for the treatment of cancer are surgical - removal of tumours, immunotherapy using interferons to boost cancer cell killing.
+The common approaches for the treatment of cancer are surgical - which includes removal of tumours and immunotherapy using interferons to boost cancer cell killing.

-Ans.
 The spreading of cancer cells from the site of origin to other parts of the body is termed metastasis.
 This process mainly occurs in lymph or the bloodstream.
-During metastasis growth of cells occurs rapidly and it damages the normal tissues surrounding the cancerous cells.
+During metastasis, the growth of cells occurs rapidly and it damages the normal tissues surrounding the cancerous cells.